ProShares UltraShort 20+ Year Treasury (NYSEARCA:TBT) Sees Large Volume Increase

-ProShares UltraShort 20+ Year Treasury (NYSEARCA:TBT) shares saw unusually-strong trading volume on Friday .
-Approximately 125,189 shares traded hands during mid-day trading, a decline of 97% from the previous session’s volume of 4,060,880 shares.The stock last traded at $17.30 and had previously closed at $17.12.
+ProShares UltraShort 20+ Year Treasury (NYSEARCA:TBT) shares saw strong trading volume on Friday .
+91,709 shares traded hands during mid-day trading, a decline of 98% from the previous session’s volume of 4,097,114 shares.The stock last traded at $17.28 and had previously closed at $17.06.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-Kornitzer Capital Management Inc. KS lifted its position in shares of ProShares UltraShort 20+ Year Treasury by 53.4% in the second quarter.
-Kornitzer Capital Management Inc. KS now owns 2,181,170 shares of the exchange traded fund’s stock valued at $41,071,000 after acquiring an additional 759,195 shares in the last quarter.
-KCM Investment Advisors LLC lifted its position in shares of ProShares UltraShort 20+ Year Treasury by 37.1% in the second quarter.
-KCM Investment Advisors LLC now owns 1,943,696 shares of the exchange traded fund’s stock valued at $36,600,000 after acquiring an additional 526,416 shares in the last quarter.
-Proficio Capital Partners LLC lifted its position in shares of ProShares UltraShort 20+ Year Treasury by 17.3% in the second quarter.
-Proficio Capital Partners LLC now owns 1,615,993 shares of the exchange traded fund’s stock valued at $30,429,000 after acquiring an additional 237,802 shares in the last quarter.
-Credit Suisse AG lifted its position in shares of ProShares UltraShort 20+ Year Treasury by 64.2% in the second quarter.
-Credit Suisse AG now owns 1,008,175 shares of the exchange traded fund’s stock valued at $18,984,000 after acquiring an additional 394,265 shares in the last quarter.
-Finally, Evoke Wealth LLC purchased a new position in shares of ProShares UltraShort 20+ Year Treasury in the first quarter valued at approximately $21,740,000.
+A number of hedge funds have recently added to or reduced their stakes in TBT.
+AllSquare Wealth Management LLC increased its stake in ProShares UltraShort 20+ Year Treasury by 50.0% in the second quarter.
+AllSquare Wealth Management LLC now owns 3,000 shares of the exchange traded fund’s stock valued at $56,000 after purchasing an additional 1,000 shares in the last quarter.
+Capital Investment Counsel Inc increased its stake in ProShares UltraShort 20+ Year Treasury by 5.5% in the second quarter.
+Capital Investment Counsel Inc now owns 25,212 shares of the exchange traded fund’s stock valued at $475,000 after purchasing an additional 1,325 shares in the last quarter.
+First Horizon Advisors Inc. increased its stake in ProShares UltraShort 20+ Year Treasury by 270.7% in the second quarter.
+First Horizon Advisors Inc. now owns 1,861 shares of the exchange traded fund’s stock valued at $35,000 after purchasing an additional 1,359 shares in the last quarter.
+Blair William & Co.
+IL increased its stake in ProShares UltraShort 20+ Year Treasury by 26.0% in the first quarter.
+Blair William & Co.
+IL now owns 7,754 shares of the exchange traded fund’s stock valued at $169,000 after purchasing an additional 1,600 shares in the last quarter.
+Finally, Edmond DE Rothschild Holding S.A. bought a new stake in ProShares UltraShort 20+ Year Treasury in the first quarter valued at $44,000.

 ProShares UltraShort 20+ Year Treasury (the Fund), formerly ProShares UltraShort Lehman 20+ Year Treasury, seeks daily investment results that correspond to twice (200%) the inverse (opposite) of the daily performance of the Barclays Capital 20+ Year U.S. Treasury Bond Index (the Index).
 The Index includes all publicly issued, the United States Treasury securities that have a remaining maturity greater than 20 years, are non-convertible, are denominated in United States dollars, are rated investment grade (at least Baa3 by Moody’s Investors Service or BBB- by Standard & Poor’s (S&P)), are fixed rate, and have more than $250 million par outstanding.